 12. Bake for 40 minutes, rotating pan about halfway through baking time.

-13. Let cool completely.
-Life from pan using parchment paper and cut into small squares.
+13. Let cool completely, in fridge if necessary.
+Lift from pan using parchment paper and cut into small squares.

 Will keep at room temp., tightly wrapped, for up to 4 days.
 To freeze, place cut brownies on a sheet pan and place in freezer, uncovered.
 After several hours, remove from sheet and toss in one large bag or individual baggies.